MAOQIZHANG/MAOQIZHANG.github.io/README.md

 Link: https://maoqizhang.github.io/

-Guidance:
+Developers:
+> Hu Xiannan (hans0711@connect.hku.hk)
+> Zhang Maoqi (maoqi@connect.hku.hk)

+Project Format:
+> Website

+Project Summary:
+> This project serves as an introduction for readers to Cournot Competition.
+It includes four main contents: Introduction, Cournot Competition, Infinitely Repeated Cournot, and a Calculator.
+Our key contributions are summarized in the Credit page.

+Important Note:
-1. Please open the link with Chrome Browser for best view and functions.
+1. Please open the link with Google Chrome Browser for best view and functions;
-2. If you find that the font is too big, please adjust by pressing Ctrl and +
+2. DO NOT zoom in/out on the page, please control the zoom ratio between 90% to 120%;
+3. Pressing down Ctrl and “+” will shrink the font size.
-3. This project includes real-time plot.
-If you cannot see the graph.
-Please reload the page.
+4. This project includes multiple real-time plots.
+If you cannot see the graph, please refresh the page.
-4. Hope you enjoy exploring our page, if you have any questions, please contact developers.
+5. We hope you enjoy exploring our project and have fun with Cournot Competition, if you have any questions, please contact developers.